-Screening tests are conducted by employers of decontamination works, etc to judge if they are required to provide workers with measurement of internal exposure.
+Screening tests are conducted by employers of decontamination work, etc. to judge if they are required to provide workers with measurement of internal exposure.

-- (1) For works under a high dust concentration (10mg/m3) environment and involving handling of highly radioactive contaminated soil (500,000Bq/kg), internal exposures exceeding the effective dose of 1mSv/y could be expected assuming that works were conducted under an unprotected situation condition without wearing a dust mask.
-Therefore measurement of internal exposure should be conducted once within every three months for the workers engaged in such works. - (2) For other workers other than the above, the screening test should be conducted when the work of the day is finished, and if the screening test result suggests a higher dose than the limit, measurement of internal exposure should be conducted once within every three months.
+- 2. Basic policy - (1) For work under a high dust concentration (10 mg/m) environment and involving handling of highly radioactive contaminated soil (500,000 Bq/kg), internal exposures exceeding the effective dose of 1 mSv/y could be expected assuming that work was conducted under an unprotected situation condition without wearing a dust mask.
+Therefore, measurement of internal exposure should be conducted once within every three months for workers engaged in such work. - (2) For workers other than the above, the screening test should be conducted when the work of the day is finished, and if the screening test result suggests a higher dose than the limit, measurement of internal exposure should be conducted once every three months.

-In the case that the works are not conducted under a high dust concentration (10mg/m^3) environment or involving handling of highly radioactive contaminated soil (500,000 Bq/kg), the maximum value of internal exposure is estimated not to exceed 0.153 mSv/y, so internal exposure measurement should be conducted only when incidentally exposed to high dust concentration .
+In the case that the work is not conducted under a high dust concentration $(10 \text{ mg/m}^3)$ environment or involves handling of highly radioactive contaminated soil (500,000 Bq/kg), the maximum value of internal exposure is estimated not to exceed 0.153 mSv/y, so internal exposure measurement should be conducted only when incidentally exposed to high dust concentration .

-3 Screening test methods

-- (1) Screening tests should be conducted as follows: - (a) Radioactivity density on the surface of the mask should be measured with a radiation counter when the work of the day is completed. - (b) Radioactivity density in the intranasal area should be measured (nasal smear test) with a radiation counter when the work of the day is completed. - (2) The criteria for the screening tests should be that the radioactivity density on the surface of the mask and in the intranasal area should be low enough to ensure that the internal exposure of the workers engaged in decontamination works is well below 1mSv per three-month.
-Reference values are as follows: - (a) 10,000 cpm on the surface of a mask for the screening test (this is equivalent to 0.01mSv based on the calculation using a protection coefficient of 2 instead of 3 which is normally used (with severer assumption), and assuming that 50 % of the radioactive materials were attached on the mask surface, and the other 50 % were inhaled). - (b) 1,000 cpm (equivalent to approximately 0.03mSv of internal effective dose) and 10,000 cpm (equivalent to approximately 0.3mSv of internal effective dose) for the nasal smear test which is assumed to be conducted as a secondary screening test.
+- 3. Screening test methods - (1) Screening tests should be conducted as follows: - (a) Radioactivity density on the surface of the mask should be measured with a radiation counter when the work of the day is completed. - (b) Radioactivity density in the intranasal area should be measured (nasal smear test) with a radiation counter when the work of the day is completed. - (2) The criteria for the screening tests should be that the radioactivity density on the surface of the mask and in the intranasal area should be low enough to ensure that the internal exposure of the workers engaged in decontamination work is well below 1 mSv per three months.
+Reference values are as follows: - (a) 10,000 cpm on the surface of a mask for the screening test (equivalent to 0.01 mSv based on the calculation using a protection coefficient of 2 instead of 3, which is normally used (with severer assumption), and assuming that 50 % of the radioactive materials were attached on the mask surface, and the other 50 % were inhaled).

-(3) Actions after the screening tests

-(a) In the case that the result of the test for a dust mask exceeds the criterion, the nasal smear test should be conducted.
+- (b) 1,000 cpm (equivalent to approximately 0.03 mSv of internal effective dose) and 10,000 cpm (equivalent to approximately 0.3 mSv of internal effective dose) for the nasal smear test, which is assumed to be conducted as a secondary screening test. - (3) Actions after the screening tests - (a) In the case that the result of the test for a dust mask exceeds the criterion, the nasal smear test should be conducted.